Skip to footer content

 1. Setting Up the Renderer and Content:

-• The goal seems to be generating a PDF document using IronPDF, which will include information about students.
+• The goal is to generate a PDF document using IronPDF, which will include information about the students.

 2. Database Context and Adding Students: